Tealeaf iOS SDK public API reference

 responseTimeInMilliseconds:(long long)responseTime;

 .
-The first parameter is connection object, and the second parameter is the request object.
+The first parameter is the connection object, and the second parameter is the request object.

 - (BOOL)logNSURLSession:(NSObject_)urlSession request:(NSURLRequest_)request;